IgorKerstges/MyNetmaker/README.md

 * Create sudo-user with ssh-key
 * Set server access (remove root-login and disable password authentication)

-<u>Mind:</u> The rest of this document relies heavily on the initial setup.
+[!NOTE]Mind: The rest of this document relies heavily on the initial setup.
 If no cloud-init is used, it will be up to the user to install packages and prepare the sudo user in advance.

 ```yaml
 #cloud-config